ssardina-research/myND/README.md

 ## Options available

+Use `-h`  to get the list of options available.

-We do not print help manually as in the original planner, which means options re not grouped.
-The groups were as follows:
+We do not print help manually as in the original planner, which means options are not grouped.
+The (original) groups is as follows:

 ```shell
 myND options: